Go to Introduction,

 The work has been hugely improved due to the efforts of many helpful readers of preliminary drafts and of the first printing.
 These include: Scott Cambell, Mingchi Chien, James F. Cool, Bonnie Fonseca-Greber, Nancy Friedlander, Dorothy Holland, Donald Harlow, William R. Harmon, Richard L. Horn, Ralph A. Lewin, E. James Lieberman, Paul Merrill, Gary Moore, Ionel Oneţ, Jonathan Pool, Reg Reid, Derek Roff, Donald Rogers, Catherine Schulze, Michael Sloper, and Dorothy Stermer, and members of an advanced Esperanto class taught by Dorothy Holland in 1995.
 Finally, Gregory V. Wasson kindly provided an Esperanto type font to facilitate computerized preparation of the final copy of the first edition.

 After the release of the first edition, my poor proofreading became increasingly evident as many helpful readers worked with the book and sent lists of corrections.
 I am very much indebted to these patient and constructive people, and the present revision owes much to them.

-Unsurprisingly, the on-line version has turn up a few more.
+Unsurprisingly, the on-line version has turned up a few more.
 My thanks are due to Adam Wolf, Douglas Mosier, Camden Parks, and Rommel Martinez for tagging some of them for me.
 If you find more, I shall be delighted to acknowledge your help here.